 Players like Reis Nelson, who grew up alongside Sancho under the stewardship of Norman, went onto play for Hoffenheim in Germany.

 Ademola Lookman, who was also spotted by Norman and a frequent visitor of the adventure playground, excelled for RB Leipzig.

 To see the achievements of his boys fills Norman with immense pride.
 He still keeps in touch with them regularly, especially during their time off when they come back to visit the community.

 ‘I’m hoping maybe he can become another Maradona, maybe at Man Utd or Chelsea,’ Norman says.
 ‘He needs to come back to the Premiership.’

-With the emergence of Eberechi Eze this season, another product of South London’s football production line, the hope is that many will follow in Sancho’s footsteps.
+With the emergence of Eberechi Eze last season, another product of South London’s football production line, the hope is that many will follow in Sancho’s footsteps.